801labs/801labs.org/README.md

 Install some required libraries `sudo apt-get install libtool automake autoconf nasm`

-With node.js installed, run npm i to get dependencies installed.
+Install Node version 14, and run npm i to get dependencies installed.

 Run `npm run build` to get an initial build of the site created.